Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Estimating model parameters for the repressilator

 where \(\zeta_{ij}\) is the \(j\)th eigenvalue of the \(i\)th fixed point sampled and \(\mathbf v_{ij}\) is its corresponding eigenvector.
 We then select \(\left( \right)\) for which \(|\operatorname{Re}(\zeta_{i}^*)/\operatorname{Im}(\zeta_{i}^*)|\) is small, set \(\mathbf q_0 \equiv \left( \right)\), and solve \eqref{eqn:hopf_fully_extended} using Gauss--Newton iteration starting from \(\mathbf q_0\) as an initial guess.
 Upon success, we obtain a point \(\mathbf q\) consistent with the constraints in \eqref{eqn:hopf_fully_extended} from which we initiate Hopf-point sampling.

 During Hopf-point sampling, we again bound the search with the prior in \eqref{eqn:box_restraints}.
 We sample a single chain for \(10^7\) steps and subsample every 10 steps.
-The results are shown in the middle row of Fig \ref{fig:hist_rp}.
+The results are shown in the middle row of Figure \ref{fig:hist_rp}.